 I used a driving school and was taught the best ways to do parallel parking, reverse parking and generally drive on Newfoundland roads.

 When you practise with an instructor, you will learn the simple things you often overlook and the complex stuff you’re scared of.
-The goal, in the end, is to know how to drive SAFELY, which is the best part about being a driver.
+The goal, in the end, is to know how to drive SAFELY, which is the best part of being a driver.